kaylynn234/nhentaio/README.md

 ```

 ## Documentation
-Documentation can be found at <https://nhentaio.readthedocs.io/>.
+Documentation can be found at <https://nhentaio.readthedocs.io/latest>.
-At present there's no examples directory, but the documentation should be easy enough to follow.

 ## What do you mean "API"?
 Nhentai technically doesn't have a public front-facing API for other services to use.